-The oil in poison ivy/oak/sumac plants (called urushiol) can cause an allergic rash in 60% to 80% of people who come into contact with it.
+The oil in poison ivy/oak/sumac plants (called urushiol) can cause an allergic rash in most people who come into contact with it.

 Mild rashes can be treated at home, and mostly cause discomfort from itching, burning, or blistering.
 Severe, widespread rashes require medical treatment.